Retiring RAF Hercules aircraft taking part in flypast over Lincolnshire today

-The Hercules transport aircraft will doing a flypast of RAF College Cranwell and RAF Waddington this afternoon (Wednesday) as part of a tour of the country to mark its upcoming retirement from service after over 50 years with the Royal Air Force.
+It was a nostalgic moment as three Hercules transport aircraft did a flypast of RAF College Cranwell and RAF Waddington on Wednesday afternoon as part of a tour of the country to mark its upcoming retirement after over 50 years of service with the Royal Air Force.

-According to the RAF, a flight of three Hercules will pass over RAF Waddington 2.35pm and then RAF College Cranwell at 2.38pm.
+Former instructor at RAF Cranwell, Carl Hartford, of Caythorpe, was a navigator in Hercules with 30 and 70 Squadrons and was outside College Hall to watch them rumble over.

-The Hercules has operated across the globe in support of UK military and humanitarian relief operations since going into service with the air force in 1966.
+He said he had mixed emotions: “It served itself with distinction, operated in many different roles and did us proud, but I’m also sad.
+It is a fabulous aircraft and a real shame it no longer has a future in the Air Force.”

 Advertisement